Chama, New Mexico: History

+The northern valley of the Rio Chama had extensive coniferous forest, with dense stands of Ponderosa pine.
+Timber harvesting and sawmilling rapidly developed from the early 1880's, and was a major industry into the 1930's.

-Chama is the western terminus of the Cumbres and Toltec Scenic Railroad, a steam-driven, narrow gauge heritage railway which carries visitors to and from Osier, Colorado, and Antonito, Colorado, during the summer months.
-It is the remaining 64 mile portion of the Denver & Rio Grande Railroad's San Juan Extension built in the 1880s between Alamosa, Colorado, and Durango, Colorado.
-The route was abandoned in the late 1960s and the tracks from Chama westward to Durango were torn up soon afterwards.
+Chama is now the western terminus of the Cumbres and Toltec Scenic Railroad, a steam-driven, narrow gauge heritage railway which carries visitors to and from Osier, Colorado, and Antonito, Colorado, during the summer months.
+This is the remaining 64 mile portion of the Denver & Rio Grande's San Juan Extension between Alamosa, and Durango, Colorado.
+The tracks from Chama westward to Durango were abandoned in September 1967 and torn up soon afterwards.